 Providers must give Arkansas Total Care notice of voluntary termination following the terms of their participating agreement with the health plan.
 In order for a termination to be considered valid, providers are required to send termination notices via certified mail.
-Arkansas Total Care will notify affected members, in writing, of a provider's termination within 15 calendar days of the receipt of the termination notice from the provider, provided that such notice from the provider is timely.
+Arkansas Total Care will notify affected members, in writing, of a provider's termination 30 calendar days prior to the effective date of the termination or 15 calendar days after receipt of a termination notice.